Dog Bite Attorney in Douglasville, GA

 - 3 Speak with a Douglasville Dog Injury Lawyer Today

-How To Prevent Dog Bites In Douglasville
+How do You Prevent Dog Bites In Douglasville?

 While breeds such as pit bulls have long been associated with a high risk of dog attacks, even the smallest of dogs can become aggressive when they are scared or anxious.
 Dog bites can inflict serious damage and the wounds are prone to becoming infected.
 You deserve compensation for your medical bills, lost wages, and pain and suffering.
 Contact a Douglasville personal injury lawyer as soon as possible after you arrange for medical care.
 A dog bite attorney serving Douglasville can advise you as to your legal rights and options.

 Just like humans, dogs display body language.
 Understanding canine body language is a crucial step in preventing an attack.
 If you can identify when a dog is feeling scared or aggressive, you’ll know to keep your distance.
 If the dog is aggressive, he or she will generally display puffed-out fur, stiff legs, and upright ears.
 The dog may growl, bark, or lunge.
 A dog who is scared may slink to the ground, place the tail between the legs, and avoid eye contact.
 Scared dogs are often just as likely to bite as aggressive dogs because they may feel trapped.

 If the dog appears aggressive or scared, avoid approaching him or her.
 Even if the dog does not display alarming behavior, it’s important to approach with caution.
 As your dog bite attorney can advise you, you should always ask the owner’s permission before petting an unfamiliar dog.
 When approaching, walk very slowly and avoid potentially threatening movements.